XuegongLab/neoguider/README.md

 ```
 After a successful run, you should be able check neoantigen prioritization results at: ${NeoOutDir}/${patientID}_prioritization_from_reads.tsv

+Example test input and its expected output, as well as the commands to generate the output from the input, are at https://figshare.com/articles/dataset/SRR7890830-SRR7890845-SRR9134697_neo_peps_fasta/28738355

 ### How to use a peptide FASTA file as input

 Example shell command to run NeoGuider on a peptide FASTA file and a string of HLA alleles as input: